 The NFL dropped the final cleat this week on the latest ignominious entry to its long record of forcing America’s cities to conduct tawdry bidding wars to host football franchises.
 Las Vegas won the “honor” of grabbing the Raiders from Oakland, CA. Clark County, NV agreed to finance $750 million of the cost of a new $1.9-billion stadium for the Raiders, a palace with a sliding roof to be erected on a barren patch of desert south of Vegas (which is appropriate since renderings reveal the new digs will resemble a huge clothes iron).

 The Raiders’ move to Nevada is the last piece of the NFL’s most brazen team-shuffling competition to date.
-In this chapter, which took two years to play out, our national football empire (cumulatively worth more than $14 billion) managed to throw five U.S. cities into its snake-filled dual-to-the-death pit.
+In this chapter, which took two years to play out, our national football empire (cumulatively worth more than $14 billion) managed to throw five U.S. cities into its snake-filled duel-to-the-death pit.

 Los Angeles, Oakland, St. Louis, San Diego and Las Vegas were tossed into the pit in this round.
 Piling on is not a penalty in the NFL’s game of Franchise: The Survivor: the city that piles up the largest bags of cash-filled tribute to the Lords of the Gridiron gets to climb out the dungeon and live to see another opening kickoff.
 L.A. and Vegas were the big winners.
 Football fans in St. Louis, San Diego and Oakland must now hum along to Dandy Don Meridith’s signature epitaph “turn out the lights, the party’s over.”